 Knowing when to leave the party

-So if I have one regret it’s that I stayed too long.
-I had an amazing run, but following a return to London from New York a few years ago, I felt the company had grown to the point that it no longer held that special magic for me.
-It was no longer about working at the absolute limits of your knowledge and experience to make things happen; instead it was an established and respected organisation that others wanted to disrupt.
-I’m tremendously proud of the role I played in getting it there, but I wish I’d tapped out before the emotional connection diminished for me.
+If I have one regret it’s that I stayed a bit too long.
+I had an amazing run, but following a return to London from New York, I felt the company had grown to the point that it no longer held that special magic for me.
+I’m tremendously proud of the role I played in growing that business, but I wish I’d tapped out before the emotional connection diminished for me.

 Advice to my 20 year old self